 Pretty much all of the Avengers qualify.
 It's probably why Fury, at the top of his head, can only think of three people who can beat the Winter Soldier at his own game.
 All three of those people are on the Avengers.

-Only Sane Man: Lucius was this to the Death Eaters and Voldemort, making repeated reference to his being the one who guided Voldemort onto more sensible paths, being the Evil Chancellor
+Only Sane Man: Lucius was this to the Death Eaters and Voldemort, making repeated reference to his being the one who guided Voldemort (who, though a genius, was not always one for tactical thinking) onto more sensible paths, being the Evil Chancellor.

-It takes one to know one, apparently, as Lucius recognises Zemo as being one.
+It takes one to know one, apparently, as Lucius recognises Zemo as being HYDRA's.
 It is implied that Zemo sees the similarities too.

 (in reference to the Enchantress): If she had touched Lily, I would have killed her.
 If she touches Harry, I will kill her and if Skurge tries to stop me, I'll ram that precious axe of his up his sorely whipped arse.